timlabs/uscode/United States Code/TITLE 42-THE PUBLIC HEALTH AND WELFARE/CHAPTER 035-PROGRAMS FOR OLDER AMERICANS/SUBCHAPTER II-ADMINISTRATION ON AGING/SUBCHAPTER II-ADMINISTRATION ON AGING.md

   * (3) directly assist the Secretary in all matters pertaining to problems of the aged and aging;

-  * (4) administer the grants provided by this chapter;
+  * (4) administer the grants provided by this chapter, but not approve an application submitted by an applicant for a grant for an activity under a provision of this chapter for which such applicant previously received a grant under such provision unless the Assistant Secretary determines—

+    * (A) the activity for which such application was submitted is being operated, or was operated, effectively to achieve its stated purpose; and

+    * (B) such applicant has complied with the assurances provided to the Assistant Secretary with the application for such previous grant.

-  * (5) develop plans, conduct and arrange for research in the field of aging, and assist in the establishment and implementation of programs designed to meet the health and economic needs of older individuals for supportive services, including nutrition, hospitalization, education and training services (including preretirement training, and continuing education), low-cost transportation and housing, assistive technology, and health (including mental and behavioral health) services;
+  * (5) develop plans, conduct and arrange for research in the field of aging, and assist in the establishment and implementation of programs designed to meet the health and economic needs of older individuals for supportive services, including nutrition, hospitalization, education and training services (including preretirement training, and continuing education), cultural experiences, activities, and services, including in the arts, low-cost transportation and housing, assistive technology, and health (including mental and behavioral health) services;

   * (6) provide technical assistance and consultation to States and political subdivisions thereof with respect to programs for the aged and aging;